Shoaib-Akther-Asif/Quality-of-Life-Index-by-Country-visualization-project/README.md

 ## Problem Statement & findings
 The goal of this project is to gather and analyze quality-of-life data by country for 2025, sourced dynamically from the [Numbeo website](https://www.numbeo.com/quality-of-life/rankings_by_country.jsp?title=2025).
 This project involved scraping the data using Selenium, followed by processing and visualizing it through interactive dashboards in Tableau Public.

+### **Goals of This Project**

+1. Provide a comprehensive global perspective on various quality-of-life indices.
+2. Identify key factors influencing the `Quality of Life Index`.
+3. Compare different indices to determine the best country for living.
+4. Analyze patterns of quality-of-life-related indices across different continents.
+5. Create a heatmap to visually represent the best countries to live in.

 ### The following key insights and analyses were derived using the data and presented through the Tableau Dashboard:
-1. ```Sheet name ➔ World-wide view for selected index:``` <br> A world map highlighting different indexes over time as label.
-From this, detailed view of information can be shown as by year and country.
-Its a dynamic dashboard, all country, year and inedx want to see can be select by user.User can select Multiple `country` and `year` at a time, if multiple year selected then it shows `avgerage` of selected index value.<br>
-2. ```Sheet name ➔ Correlation of different index:``` This sheet is about the `correlation` among indexes.
-Like prevoius user can select single or multiple value to see `Correlation` of indexes.<br>
-3. ```Sheet name ➔ Correlation with quality of life:``` From this sheet user can select year(s) to see the indexes pattern related to `Quality of life`.<br>
-4. ```Sheet name ➔ Top 20 Best Place to Live:``` This figure is about to find the best country to live (top 20).
-User can select single or miltiple year to find the best places to live, also can adjust the indexes.
-Users  can also select a index from `Select Index` option to see selected index value for selected year(s).<br>For this viz the following code is used to create a calculated field:<br>
+## Describing Tableau Dashboard and Sheets

+### 1. **World-wide View for Selected Index**
+A dynamic world map visualizing various indexes over time, labeled for clarity.
+- Users can explore details by selecting specific years, countries, and indexes.
+- Multiple countries and years can be selected, with the average index value displayed for multi-year selections.

+---

+### 2. **Correlation of Different Indexes**
+This sheet highlights correlations between various indexes.
+- Users can select single or multiple values to analyze the relationships among the indexes dynamically.

+---

+### 3. **Correlation with Quality of Life**
+Analyze index patterns related to the `Quality of Life Index`.
+- Users can select specific year(s) to examine how other indexes interact with quality of life over time.

+---

+### 4. **Top 20 Best Places to Live**
+This visualization identifies the top 20 countries to live in.
+- Users can select single or multiple years to refine the results and adjust index weights for customized analysis.
+- The `Select Index` option allows users to view specific values for chosen years.

+**Calculated Field Formula Used:**
 ```bash
 ([Quality of Life Index] * [Quality Idx]) +
 ([Safety Index] * [Safety_idx]) +